9 Best Knowledge Base Software Compared (2025 Guide)

 Easily Manageable Categories

 With lots of knowledge articles in one database, you could easily get lost while updating and adding new content.
-A simple archive and categorization system help keep the entire knowledge base organized.
+A simple archive and categorization system help keep the entire system organized.
 As well as make it easier to browse.

 File Attachments

-Sometimes when sharing knowledge through an article you need to include additional downloadable content in your guides and posts.
-Like PDF files, templates, video files, etc. If your knowledge base software supports file attachments you can attach these additional files directly in the articles.
+Sometimes when creating guides you need to include additional downloadable content.
+Like PDF files, templates, video files, etc. If your knowledge base software supports file attachments, you can attach these additional files directly in the articles.

 A User Feedback System

 A great way to improve your knowledge base is to get feedback from users.
-A simple thumbs-up system is more than enough to learn if an article in your knowledge base was helpful to users or not.
+A simple thumbs-up system is more than enough to learn if that specific guide was helpful to users or not.

 Analytics & Reports

-With analytics, you can learn which knowledge base posts perform better and which creates more bounces.
-This will allow you to keep improving your knowledge base and create more helpful guides.
+With analytics, you can learn which guides are performing better and which are generating more bounces.
+This will allow you to keep improving your content and create more helpful guides.

 By incorporating these features, you can ensure that your knowledge base is user-friendly, promotes customer satisfaction, and maintains web accessibility for all users.